yang530/js_AjaxClient/README.md

 //the target URL is an FREE web api which returns geo location based on user's IP address client.ajaxGet("https://ipapi.co/json/", printGeoInfo);

-function printGeoInfo(geoInfo){
+//this function defines what to do after a response is received from the API function printGeoInfo(geoInfo){
   //prints response on the console console.log(geoInfo);